 I offer six classes a year.
 For each session, I take a maximum of three students.
 Classes are taught in my shop and begin on a Sunday.
 The class concludes the following Saturday for a total of seven days.
 Class begins each day at 8 am and ends at 6 pm.
 The shop remains open for those wishing to work after 6.

 Over the course of the week, students are guided through the steps of making parts and assembling a chair.
 All materials are provided as are all tools; however, students are welcome to bring their own tools to the shop.
-I am also happy to offer advise on care and use of their tools as well.
+I am also happy to offer advice on care and use of their tools as well.

 Day one begins with a demonstration on how to choose a log, lay it out, split it with wedges and then use a froe to accurately rive out stock.
 Next, we move to the shaving horse where we shape spindles, arm bows and/or combs with a drawknife and finish with a spokeshave.
 Parts are then steamed and bent.